Scars

 I’m watermarked, just like forever.

-Matt the Electrician, Home
+—Matt the Electrician, Home

 That uniqueness is good, or so says most advice.
 Embrace your scars, embrace your identity, own it completely, and suddenly you’ve solved one of the key riddles in life, not just in startups: Who am I?
 What should I be doing?
 How is that different from who anyone else is?
 How do I communicate this?

-Some of my baggage, however, is a hinderance, whether or not it’s also busy “defining me.”
+Some of my baggage, however, is a hindrance, whether or not it’s also busy “defining me.”
 I still find myself sometimes running WP Engine like the bootstrapped startup that it was for the first 18 months of its life, instead of the funded growth machine that it evolved into.

 For example, last week I spent about 10 hours saving about $1000/mo in hosting costs.
 Not bad, you say, that’s $1000/mo right into your pocket!
 You can even make a financial argument: That’s 10 hours to earn $12,000 over the next year, which means my time was worth over $1000/hour, and that’s a good hourly rate no matter what.